Give BOSH! a Shout

 Classic Victoria Sponge

 Perfect with a cup of tea (Henry would disagree because he’s a very strange man who doesn’t enjoy tea), this recipe makes a lot of buttercream.
 It’s going to get messy when you lather it on thickly - but that’s all part of the fun!
 We topped ours with fresh raspberries so if anyone asks it’s a healthy fruit salad.
+A great dairy free cake recipe for kids too!

 - 550g plain flour